If an official or technical expert wishes to be sponsored to represent his or her government at a CCW conference or

 - Submit a written request addressed to the 'Coordinator of the Steering Committee' via the CCW Implementation Support Unit.
 This can be sent by e-mail to: email@example.com or fax to: +41 22 917 0054.

 - The written request must be received by the CCW Implementation Support Unit in advance of the CCW meetings.
-The upcoming Fifth Review Conference will take place from 12 to 16 December 2016.
-The deadline for requesting sponsorship is Friday, 12 August 2016.
+The upcoming GGE on LAWS and the conferences of Protocol V and Amended Protocol II as well as the Meeting of the High Contracting Parties to the Convention will take place from 13 to 24 November 2017.
+The deadline for requesting sponsorship was Friday, 15 September 2017 at 5:00 p.m.
+Geneva time.
 Applications received after this date will not be considered.
 Some delegates will be asked to also make a contribution to the costs of their attendance at the conferences.

 - All requests for sponsorship must be considered and approved by the Sponsorship Programme's Steering Committee and then the candidates will be informed of the outcomes.